LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationOrchestrator/MavenAssist/recommendbots.md

 4. Enter the bot ID.
 The **Bot ID** is the value saved from the previous [Connect Bots to LiveEngage](#connect-bots-to-liveengage) section above and differs based on which bot platform you are using.

-Next you will need to add the credentials from your bot platform into the Maven Setup.
+Next you will need to add the credentials from your bot platform into the Conversation Orchestrator Setup.
 If you are using a Conversation Builder bot, see [the next section](#add-credentials-for-conversation-builder).
 For [DialogFlow go here](#add-credentials-for-dialogflow), and [Watson go here](#add-credentials-for-watson).

 ##### Add credentials for Conversation Builder